axelarnetwork/axelar-docs/pages/dev/gas-services/pay-gas.md

   - `symbol`
   - `amount`
     need to match the arguments of a `contractCallWithToken` on the `AxelarGateway`
-- For `payGasForContractCall` and `payGasForContractCallWtihToken`
+- For `payGasForContractCall` and `payGasForContractCallWtihToken`,
   - `gasToken` is the address of the token that gas will be paid in.
-Ensure this token is supported with our API.
+Ensure this token is supported by the network, using the Axelar API.
+[//]: # (Cleaned up this last sentence.
+Confirming it's still accurate.)
   - `gasFeeAmount` is the amount of `gasToken` to transfer from the sender.
 The sender needs to have approved the `AxelarGasReceiver` with the appropriate amount to `gasToken` first.
-- For `payNativeGasForContractCall` and `payNativeGasForContractCallWithToken` the amount of funds received is specified by `msg.value`.
+- For `payNativeGasForContractCall` and `payNativeGasForContractCallWithToken`, the amount of funds received is specified by `msg.value`.
-- For all functions
+- For all functions,
   - `refundAddress` is the address that will be able to receive excess amount paid for gas.